 Illinois rental applications begin the process of filling a rental unit by collecting key information that helps landlords identify upstanding tenants.

-Though TurboTenant simplifies collecting and managing rental applications online, Illinois landlords still should grasp the laws and best practices that govern how they screen applicants.
+Though TurboTenant simplifies collecting and managing rental applications online with free rental application templates, Illinois landlords still need to understand the laws and best practices governing applicant screening.

-This article will tell Illinois landlords everything they need to know about rental applications, including pre-screening procedures, federal non-discrimination laws, pet policies, how to deny applicants, and more.
+This article will tell Illinois landlords everything they need to know about rental application forms in 2026, including pre-screening procedures, federal non-discrimination laws, pet policies, how to deny applicants, and more.

 Learn MoreTake a deep dive into Illinois landlord-tenant law.
 Here, we cover security deposits, lease agreements, and more.

-To zero in on qualified tenants, landlords should gather key information that helps them evaluate each candidate.
+To zero in on qualified tenants, landlords should gather key information to evaluate each candidate.
 A standard Illinois rental application typically includes:

 - Personal information: Full names, dates of birth, Social Security numbers, contact details, and emergency contacts for all applicants and co-signers